What is a “Telepresence”?

 A teleconference has the same features, with less cost.

-Conference calls give you all the same Features as a telepresence call, with no overhead, no downloads, and no IT support.
+Free conference calls and video calls give you all the same Features as a telepresence call, with no overhead, no downloads, and no IT support.
 All the software is online, waiting for you to access it.

 All you need is your computer, (if you want), and your phone.